syntevo/syntevo.github.io/SmartGit/Latest/The-Index.md

 ## Changes view

-The **Changes** view of the SmartGit main window can show the changes between the HEAD and the Index, or between the Index and the working tree state of the selected file.
+The **Changes** view of the SmartGit Working Tree window can show the changes between the HEAD and the Index, or between the Index and the working tree state of the selected file.
 You can switch between both views either by clicking the left *HEAD* button or the right *Working Tree*